and734/PhoWebnotes/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+#### Backend
+Navigate to the backend directory:

+cd backend
+Start the backend server:

+python main.py # or the name of your main backend file

+Running Tests
+To run tests for the backend, use the following command:

+python backend_test.py

 ## Contributing

 We welcome contributions to the project!
 Here's how you can contribute: